-Renewal payments will be due by October 1 of each year.
-Licenses expire at midnight on October 31.
-If the license is not renewed by October 31, a 50% late fee will be assessed and the 3PL will no longer be allowed to operate in Minnesota.
+Renewal payments for 3PL licenses will be due no later than October 1 of each year.
+Licenses will expire at midnight on October 31.
+If the 3PL license is not renewed by October 31, a 50% late fee will be assessed and the 3PL will no longer be allowed to operate in Minnesota.

 Wholesaler licenses expire on May 31 of each year.
 Only a wholesaler may be licensed as such.
 After May 31, 2020 all entities who are 3PL providers will be required to possess a valid 3PL license in order to do business within Minnesota or to ship into Minnesota.

 Q: Where are the official licensing requirements and related regulations available for review?

 A: The Office of the Registrar of the State of Minnesota publishes statutes at this website: Notable Minnesota statutes for 3PL include all references in 151.43 to 151.471

 Q: Does a manufacturer’s own label distribution warehouse need to be licensed?

 A: If the activities at the distribution warehouse only involve distribution of that manufacturers’ own products and not repackaging and relabeling, the facility does not need to be licensed (not as a manufacturer and not as a wholesaler).

 Q: Does a third-party logistics provider that coordinates logistic services of over-the-counter drugs need to be licensed?

 A: The definition of a 3PL as defined in Minnesota Statute 151.441, was taken directly from federal law and it uses the word “product” not the word “drug.”
 Consequently, a 3PL that handles only OTC products

 , does not need to be licensed.
 Note that the definition of wholesaler distribution uses the word “drug”, so wholesalers of OTC drugs do have to be licensed.